21021987/stress/README.md

-# stress it is a projest which predicts the stress using facial expression of a person.
+# Emotion Prediction: it is a projest which predicts the Emotion using facial expression of a person.